 Also see Internet Acceptable Use Policy.

 Student Conduct Procedure Directives

 Right to Process

 Students whose behavior is alleged to have violated the Student Standards of Conduct have a right to due process and will be treated justly and fairly.
 This means that the Student Conduct Procedure will be implemented in a timely and reasonable manner.
 The Procedure involves three components:

 - Notification — A student has the right to proper notice of the policy he/she allegedly violated and when his/her case will be heard.
 However, based on the information gathered through the Student Conduct Procedure (i.e., during the hearing process), a student may be held responsible to additional violations than what was originally listed in the notification letter.

 - Right to be heard — A student has the right to present his/her viewpoint and position and provide supporting information, and to have it considered by a university official.

 - Information — Decisions in cases of alleged violations of the Student Standards of Conduct are based on reasonable and available supporting information.

-The Student Conduct Procedure for graduate students at APU is a process designed to insure accountability and fairness in the adjudication of alleged violations of the Student Standards of Conduct.
+The Student Conduct Procedure for graduate students at APU is a process designed to ensure accountability and fairness in the adjudication of alleged violations of the Student Standards of Conduct.
 All allegations of violations attributed to graduate students are reviewed through a process not intended in any way to mimic a court or legal proceedings.
 Decisions made regarding an alleged violation are ultimately based upon what the university would consider to be “a reasonable belief” of what occurred and not upon “rules of evidence” similar to that of a court legal system.

 In exigent circumstances, the university reserves the right to remove any graduate student from the university premises at the discretion of the Vice President for Student Life or designee, as deemed necessary for the safety or well-being of the student or others.
 Such removal will be followed by a decision made under the Student Conduct Procedure described below.